Book Now

 Golden Temple

 This Buddhist temple is located on the northern side of Lalitpur Durbar Square, also known as Hiranya Varna Mahavihara.
 The establishment of the Golden Temple dates back to the 12th century.
 The temple's entrance consists of elephants, and shoes and leather clothes are prohibited.
-In the centre of the temple is the statue of Sakyamuni, which has a golden roof and pinnacle.
+In the center of the temple is the statue of Sakyamuni, which has a golden roof and pinnacle.

 Kumbeshwar

 The five-story temple of Kumbeshwar is located 4-5 minutes north of the golden temple.
-The Kumbeshwar temple is also known as Bangalamukhi, where King Jayasthiti Malla built a two-story around the 14th century, and King Srinivasa Malla built another three-story during the 17th century.
+The Kumbeshwar temple is also known as Bangalamukhi, where King Jayasthiti Malla built a two-story structure around the 14th century, and King Srinivasa Malla built another three-story structure during the 17th century.
 Similarly, the temple is dedicated to Lord Shiva and Parvati, and a large bull is placed facing the temple.
 Likewise, there are two ponds inside the temple complex where the water for the ponds is brought from Gosaikunda Lake.

 Patan Museum